ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

 See <http://ant.apache.org/>.
 Ensure that ANT_HOME is set to point to the top level directory, and that ANT_HOME/bin is on the PATH.

-8) Now we are ready to build mupdf for Android.
+8) Now we are ready to build mupdf viewer for Android.
 Check out a copy of MuPDF (but you've done that already, cos you're reading this, right?).

 9) You will also need a copy of mupdf's thirdparty libraries.
 If you are